Martindelosrios/CADDENA/docs/source/examples.rst

 .. code-block:: python

-    from BATMAN import batman, models
+    from CADDENA import caddena, models
     import numpy as np
     import matplotlib.pyplot as plt
     import matplotlib as mpl